DinoSaulo/if686-CIn-PLC/1Unidade/resumoHaskell.md

 ### - where

-Executará uma função que utilizará argumentos que serão definidos no where
+Executará uma função que utilizará argumentos que serão definidos no where.

 #### Exemplos